Safe Food for Canadians Act

 By: Paula Stanley, Manager Environmental Health & Safety Group, email

 The Safe Food for Canadians Act and Regulations are coming into force on January 15, 2019.
-The Canadian Food Inspection Agency has set up the new legislation to apply to all food sold in Canada, and will include new ways to manage risk while keeping in line with the United Sates approach to HACCP (Hazard Analysis Critical Control Point) systems.
-This change to a single regulatory framework that encompasses all food commodities means that licensing will be required, instead of the current registered establishment process.
+The Canadian Food Inspection Agency has set up the new legislation to apply to all food sold in Canada and will include new ways to manage risk while keeping in line with the United States approach to HACCP (Hazard Analysis Critical Control Point) systems.
+This change to a single regulatory framework that encompasses all food commodities means that licensing will be required, instead of the currently registered establishment process.

 You will now need a license if you do any of the following:

 - Manufacture, process, treat, grade preserve, and or package and label food for export or movement across provinces

 - Export a food product that requires an export certificate

 - Slaughter animals for food